-In June of the following year, Nathson Fields, a 31-year-old member of the rival El Rukns street gang, was arrested, although he did not fit the description given by witnesses.
-In the lineup, Fields wore a short sleeve shirt that revealed an El Rukns tattoo on his forearm, which made him conspicuous in a lineup of men wearing long sleeves.
+In June of the following year, Nathson Fields, a 31-year-old member of the rival El Rukn street gang, was arrested, although he did not fit the description given by witnesses.
+In the lineup, Fields wore a short sleeve shirt that revealed an El Rukn tattoo on his forearm, which made him conspicuous in a lineup of men wearing long sleeves.
 The witnesses called to the lineup — who later testified to being Black Gangster Disciples — fingered him as the perpetrator.

-Three years later there was a stunning development: Judge Maloney was convicted in Operation Greylord on federal charges of, among other things, accepting a $10,000 bribe from a corrupt lawyer named William Swano, who represented Hawkins, to acquit his client of murdering Smith and Hickman.
-When Maloney learned that he was under investigation by the FBI, he returned the money to Swano and proceeded to convict Fields and Hawkins.
+Three years later there was a stunning development: Judge Maloney was convicted in Operation Greylord, a federal judicial corruption investigation, on charges of, among other things, accepting a $10,000 bribe from a corrupt lawyer named William Swano, who represented Hawkins, to acquit his client of murdering Smith and Hickman.
+According to the FBI evidence, Maloney had learned that he was under investigation by the FBI before the trial ended, so he had returned the money to Swano and proceeded to convict Fields and Hawkins.

 In light of Maloney’s conviction, Cook County Circuit Court Judge Vincent Gaughan ordered a new trial for Fields in 1996.
 While the retrial was pending, two key witnesses in the case recanted.
 Gerald Morris and Randy Langston had testified at the 1986 trial that they had seen Fields and Hawkins gun down Hickman and Smith outside a public housing project.
 In affidavits provided to defense investigators, Morris and Langston stated that police and prosecutors had coerced them to falsely identify Fields and Hawkins.
-In fact, according to the affidavits, Morris and Langston had no idea who killed Smith and Hickman because the killers had worn masks.
+In fact, Morris and Langston had no idea who killed Smith and Hickman because the killers had worn masks.

 — Center on Wrongful Convictions